Zialus/SD-Video-Streaming/README.md

 ## Server

-In order too see the necessary/optional arguments for the server, just pass the "--help" argument.
+In order to see the necessary and/or optional arguments for the server, just pass the "--help" argument.

 ``` bash
 ./executables/server --help